Game + Artist: Jenny Jiao Hsia

-GAME + ARTIST is a series of profiles of young, up-and-coming artists who help create or are inspired by video games.
-These profiles seek to reveal the artists’ inspirations and ways of approaching art, in his or her own words, with the hope that they can in turn inspire others.
+Game + Artist is a series of profiles of up-and-coming artists who create or are inspired by video games.
+These profiles seek to reveal the artists’ inspirations and ways of approaching art, in their own words, with the hope that they can in turn inspire others.
 This profile of game designer Jenny Jiao Hsia is the third in the series.

 Name Jenny Jiao Hsia

 Recent projects include Beglitched (PC/Mac/Steam), Yes I Am Precious (Web)

 I could never have imagined that I would become a game designer.
 I never really got into games growing up, but I took my first games class by chance (long story), which opened my eyes to the potential of the medium.